schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 where $Q_{\text{in}}$ and $Q_{\text{out}}$ denote the inlet and outlet volumetric flow rates,

-Note, in contrast to other unit operations, the volume of the CSTR can vary over time.
+Note, in contrast to other unit operations, the volume of the CSTR can also vary over time.
 The change of the tank volume is given by

 ```{math}